w-guo/Churn-prediction-PySpark/README.md

 ### Get started

-This repository contains the following files:
+This repository consists of the following files:

 * `Sparkify_mini.ipynb`: Jupyter notebook that documents the whole model development process on the smaller dataset including exploratory data analysis, data visualization and discussions
-* `Sparkify_full.ipynb`: modularized version of `Sparkify_mini.ipynb` used to train the full dataset on the AWS EMR cluster
+* `Sparkify_full.ipynb`: modularized version of `Sparkify_mini.ipynb` used to train the full dataset on the Amazon EMR cluster
 * `us_region.csv`: [csv file](https://github.com/cphalpert/census-regions) used in `Sparkify_mini.ipynb` that assigns each state to its geographical division (data source: [U.S. Census Bureau](https://www2.census.gov/geo/pdfs/maps-data/maps/reference/us_regdiv.pdf))

 #### Prerequisites